 Federal fair housing law protects against housing discrimination based on race, color, religion, sex, national origin, familial status, and disability.
 Michigan law adds age and marital status protections.
-Local fair housing ordinances may also include condition of pregnancy, source of income, family responsibilities, educational association, sexual orientation, gender identity, HIV status, political orientation, and/or use of adaptive devices or aids.
+Local fair housing ordinances may also include (but are not limited to) condition of pregnancy, source of income, immigration status, family responsibilities, sexual orientation, gender identity, and gender expression.

 Some examples of what housing discrimination could sound like: